 It's not always easy being Walmart in an Amazon world.
 If customers prefer to search on Amazon over Google when looking for shopping ideas, then Walmart's work is clearly cut out for them.

 But there's one key advantage Walmart has simply by their track record alone: community.
 Families don't just shop at a Walmart store to save money.
 They shop there because it's a marketplace; a diverse microcosm of a much broader customer landscape that Amazon simply can't address.

 But despite Walmart's omnichannel strategy, innovation has never been the retailer's strong suit.
 It may be Amazon's largest competitor in the digital marketplace.
 But despite an eCommerce history extending over twenty years, it has yet to build on the legacy that Amazon was founded on.

 Walmart knows its customers.
 It has to.
 Otherwise, they wouldn't be the largest retailer in the U.S.

-Earlier this month, Walmart announced their formal partnership with Shopify—one of the leading eCommerce platforms for third party sellers used by well over one million businesses—in a bid to increase their share of the overwhelmingly competitive digital retail landscape dominated by Amazon.
-And investors took notice.
-Shopify’s shares increased by 7.1 percent immediately following the announcement, heralded by the likes of Forbes magazine as a “stroke of omnichannel genius.”
+In June 2020, Walmart announced their formal partnership with Shopify—one of the leading eCommerce tools for small businesses—in a bid to increase their share of the overwhelmingly competitive digital retail landscape dominated by Amazon.

-Except it isn't necessarily.
-Earlier in May, Shopify previously established a formal partnership with the recently announced launch of Facebook Shops to help sellers establish customized storefronts via Instagram and Facebook.
+Except it isn't.
+At least, not necessarily.
+In May 2020, Shopify previously established a formal partnership with the Facebook Shops to help sellers establish customized storefronts via Instagram and Facebook.

-All of this may be excellent food for thought for investors. thought for investors.
+All of this may be food for thought for investors.
 But what does it mean for sellers?